nisha3p/Drum-Kit/README.md

 # Drum-Kit
-Online drum kit for the drummers in the house
+Online drum kit for drummers in the house